FreDDiKnoW/PULSAR/README.md

 ## Overview

-**CosmoLink** is an interactive web platform designed for astronomy and space enthusiasts.
+**PULSAR** is an interactive web platform designed for astronomy and space enthusiasts.
 It combines **real space data**, **community engagement**, and **AI-powered learning** to make space exploration accessible, fun, and educational.

 Users can: